 So, when you travel for three months of the year, it would make sense for you to rent your property out and get that $5,000 a month.
 It’s a considerable piece of your total income pie.

-Meanwhile, someone living the Nomad Capitalist lifestyle and making the same $1 million dollars, will probably have much lower living expenses than someone living in NYC.
+Meanwhile, someone living the Nomad Capitalist lifestyle and making the same $1 million, will probably have much lower living expenses than someone living in NYC.

 Sure, we can’t exactly measure the productivity gained by having multiple homes and not renting them, but let’s try to calculate the yield anyway.

-Let’s say I could make $16,000 a year renting out my Kuala Lumpur home, but I choose not to.
-I could be staying at a hotel for $6,000 a year or so if I didn’t own it, so that’s immediately applied to the ROI.
+Let’s say you could make $16,000 a year renting out your Kuala Lumpur home, but you choose not to.
+You could be staying at a hotel for $6,000 a year or so if you didn’t own it, so that’s immediately applied to the ROI.

-But I wouldn’t be as productive as I am in my home, which could cost me $116,000+ in lost revenue.
+But you wouldn’t be as productive as you are in your home, which could cost you $116,000+ in lost revenue.

-I could fail to negotiate a deal because I was busy trying to get WiFi to work in the hotel room or dealing with a burst pipe in a property that I rented to someone in Bogota.
+You could fail to negotiate a deal because you were busy trying to get WiFi to work in the hotel room or dealing with a burst pipe in a property that you rented to someone in Bogota.

-Hundreds of different scenarios could pan out here that could lose me hundreds of thousands in income due to lost productivity and time.
+Hundreds of different scenarios could pan out here that could lose you hundreds of thousands in income due to lost productivity and time.

 Problems with Empty Homes